Introduction

 http-cache

 is a library that acts as a middleware for caching HTTP responses.
-It is intended to be used by other libraries to support multiple HTTP clients and backend cache managers, though it does come with two optional manager implementations out of the box. http-cache
+It is intended to be used by other libraries to support multiple HTTP clients and backend cache managers, though it does come with multiple optional manager implementations out of the box. http-cache

 is built on top of http-cache-semantics